facebookresearch/fastText/README.md

-  -thread             number of threads [12] -pretrainedVectors  pretrained word vectors for supervised learning [] -saveOutput         whether output params should be saved [0]
+  -thread             number of threads [12] -pretrainedVectors  pretrained word vectors for supervised learning [] -saveOutput         whether output params should be saved [0] -saveSoftmax        whether softmax layer params should be saved in plaintext [0]

   The following arguments for quantization are optional:
   -cutoff             number of words and ngrams to retain [0]